MBYSmesh/mbys-token-sale/README.md

 The script run by the command above will `wait` until interrupted.
 This gives users the opportunity to interact with the contracts using ganache-cli on port 8545.

+Public and Private keys for the accounts used will be displayed in the terminal output of ganache-cli.

 ### Operational steps

 1. Deploy the contract careful to configure properly the values for